armadaproject/armada/docs/developer.md

 All of these components can be started and initialised with [./developer/init.sh](https://github.com/armadaproject/armada/blob/master/developer/init.sh) When the script completes, you will have a fully functional local deployment of armada via docker.

-Create a queue and submit a job:
+Create a queue and run the Test Suite:

 ```bash
 go run cmd/armadactl/main.go create queue e2e-test-queue